neura-neura/xiangrikui-dual-subtitle-burner/README.md

 This tool is built for personal video editing needs, such as adding bilingual subtitles to educational or entertainment content.

-⚠️ **NOTE**: This application is currently in BETA version (v0.1).
+⚠️ **NOTE**: This application is currently in BETA version.
 Although the main functionality is stable, there may be some issues or limitations.
 </div>
 <br>
 <div align="center">